helium/HIP/0053-mobile-dao.md

 1. Oracle Delegation: veMOBILE holders can delegate their holdings to oracles in order to earn future emissions.
-2. Governance: veMOBILE can be used to participate in subDAO proposals that impact core protocol parameters, mechanisms, and operating procedures. veMOBILE that is staked to a hotspot or to an oracle can still vote on governance proposals.
+2. Governance: veMOBILE can be used to participate in subDAO proposals that impact core protocol parameters, mechanisms, and operating procedures. veMOBILE that is staked to a Hotspot or to an oracle can still vote on governance proposals.

 ### _Treasury Reserve DNT Market Making Curve_